The Consequences of Littering and Fly-tipping

 Multilingual Messaging: A Key to Effective Outreach

 To maximise the impact of awareness campaigns, it is crucial to communicate effectively with diverse communities.
 This can be achieved by using multiple languages in advertising materials, both online and offline.
-For instance, many cities have implemented multilingual waste disposal signage, which significantly reduced littering among non-English speakers.
+For instance, many cities have implemented multilingual waste disposal signage, which has significantly reduced littering among non-English speakers.
 Providing information in various languages ensures that everyone understands the importance of waste management.

 Local councils and organisations that employ multilingual messaging can make a considerable difference.
 With Peterborough having non-native speakers, inclusive communication is vital to fostering community responsibility regarding waste disposal.